noisesocket/spec/noisesocket.md

 NoiseSocket is an extension of the Noise Protocol Framework (developed by the authors of Signal and currently used by WhatsApp) that enables quick and seamless secure link between multiple parties with minimal code space overhead, small keys, and extremely fast speed.
 It uses raw public keys, modern AEAD ciphers and hash functions.
-NoiseSocket is designed to overcome the shortcomings of existing TLS implementations and targets IoT devices, microservices, back-end applications such as datacenter-to-datacenter communications, and use cases where third-party certificate of authority infrastructure is not optimal.
+It can be used where X.509 infrastructure isn't required and targets IoT devices, microservices, back-end applications such as datacenter-to-datacenter communications.

 \pagebreak